16 Costs to Become a Real Estate Agent (Full Guide)

 The real estate license fee is the final payment to get your license.
 This final fee may seem hefty, but the cost of a real estate license pales in comparison to the money you will make as an agent.
 After this payment, you will have your license in your pocket for whenever you want to use it.

-Real estate agents have annual costs they pay to keep their active status.
-The fees to work as a real estate agent come from 2 main sources: brokerages and membership dues.
-These costs give you tools, resources, and, with some brokerages, training.
-Here is a breakdown of the annual fees to be a real estate agent:
+Real estate agents pay annual costs to keep their active status.
+These fees come from two main sources: brokerages and membership dues.
+They give you tools, resources, and — with some brokerages — training.
+Expect to pay $600–$900 per year to stay active.

 Brokerage fees, also known as desk fees, are the costs to hang your license at a brokerage.
 The reason why brokerages charge fees are because they give resources, tools, and training to agents.
 This includes insurance, legal resources, office supplies, internet, training, leads, and even coffee.
 Desk fees can vary based on your location.
 They can become more costly in populated areas.